Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Details about the ISNet Loss Function

-The next step in heatmap loss calculation is zeroing the relevance inside the regions of interest in the $\bm{H'}$ heatmaps.
-This is because the $L_{H}$ minimization process should not affect the classifier's ability to analyze these regions.
-With $\bm{1}$ being a tensor whose elements are 1, with the same shape as $\bm{H}$ and $\bm{M}$, we create the inverted masks tensor, $\bm{1}-\bm{M}$, whose values are 1 in the region of undesired attention and 0 in the important image areas.
-Thus, an element-wise multiplication of $\bm{H'}$ with the inverted masks generates a new tensor, $\bm{UH'}$, containing heatmaps that show only the undesired relevance:
+$\mathbf{H'}$ is a tensor containing all normalized absolute heatmaps $\mathbf{H'_{bk}}$, with the same shape as $\mathbf{H}$.
+The next step in the $L_{1}$ loss calculation is zeroing the relevance inside the regions of interest in the $\mathbf{H'_{bk}}$ heatmaps.
+This is because background relevance minimization should not affect the classifier's ability to analyze these regions.
+With $\mathbf{1}$ being a tensor whose elements are 1, with the same shape as $\mathbf{H}$ and $\mathbf{M}$, we create the inverted masks tensor, $\mathbf{1}-\mathbf{M}$, whose values are 1 in the region of undesired attention and 0 in the important image areas.
+Thus, an element-wise multiplication of $\mathbf{H'}$ with the inverted masks generates a new tensor, $\mathbf{UH'}$, containing heatmaps that show only the undesired relevance: